Thelario/Satellite-Engine/README.md

 # Satellite-Engine
-Satellite Engine is a game engine made from scratch as a learning experience by Pablo Lario.
+Satellite Engine is a game engine made from scratch as a learning experience.